 - Travel Jeans: My favorite travel jeans have 6 POCKETS.
 6!!
 And 2 of them are zipped and hidden inside other pockets, for extra pickpocket protection.
 They’re super stretchy and buttery soft, dry quickly even after walking through the snow, and roomy enough to layer over an insulating base layer (or two).
 They’re cozy enough to wear on a plane, stretchy enough to accommodate that 5 extra pounds of holiday weight I always seem to bring back home with me, and they’re super cute!
 We’re both obsessed.
 You can get a pair of men’s or women’s jeans on the Aviator USA website.

 - Lined Leggings: On very cold days, I add an extra layer of insulating warmth by throwing a pair of lined leggings on over my base layer and under my jeans (I’ve also worn them without extra pants on top of my base layer because leggings are real pants, fight me).
-I have two pairs of warm lined winter leggings, one lined with merino wool and one lined with fleece.
+I go for ones lined with merino wool.

 - Warm Hat: A warm hat is an absolute necessity.
 It also doubles as a super cute accessory!
 Did I just rhyme?
 You want a hat that will stay on your head when it’s windy wind and keep your ears nice and warm – bonus points if it’s lined.
 Personally I’m a fan of the ones with poofs on top, like this or this.
 Jeremy is more of a purist, and likes to wear beanies like this one, which is made from earth-friendly recycled wool and nylon.